PowerShell/PSSwagger/docs/extensions/readme.md

 hostOverrideCommand | `string` | Specify a PowerShell cmdlet that should return a custom hostname string.
 Overrides the default host in the specification. noAuthChallenge | `bool` | Specify true to indicate that the service will not offer an authentication challenge, such as adding the WWW-Authenticate header to a 401 response.
 Default is false. formatter | `string` | Specify a formatter to use.
 One of: 'None', 'PSScriptAnalyzer' defaultWildcardChar | `character` | Default wildcard character for auto-generated client-side filtering.
+Defaults to '%'.

 **Note**: These field names are taken from New-PSSwaggerModule cmdlet parameters.
 These field names will be renamed as per the cmdlet review updates for New-PSSwaggerModule cmdlet.